The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Residence is an important tax concept as it determines whether an individual is liable to UK income tax, capital gains tax and inheritance tax.
 Residence must be decided on a year-by-year basis.

-It is against this background that a consultation into a potential statutory residence test was published in 2011.
-Due to the problems which were highlighted as part of the consultation process, the test was not legislated until 6 April 2013.
+It is against this background that a consultation into a potential statutory residence test (also referred to as the SRT) was introduced with effect from 6 April 2013.

 This guidance note provides an overview of:

 the statutory residence test which applies from the 2013/14 tax year onwards

 the rules up to and including the 2012/13 tax year